 2. Sub-tonne kerb weight

-Murray wants the T.50 to be regarded as the spiritual successor to the F1 by virtue of its lightness, compactness and space-efficiency.
-The entire supercar will weigh less than 980 kg – its all-new carbon-fibre monocoque weighs only 150 kg, while GMA’s engineers even modelled the diameter and length of the T.50’s fixings, “to ensure they’re only as strong as they need to be”, AutoExpress reports.
-On the completed product, these 900 nuts, bolts and washers around the T.50’s chassis will be finished in titanium.
+The T.50 is designed to be the spiritual successor to the F1 by virtue of its lightness, compactness and space-efficiency.
+The entire car weighs just 986 kg – almost a 3rd lighter than most supercars and 150 kg lighter than the original 3-seater.
+Its all-new carbon-fibre monocoque weighs only 150 kg and GMA’s engineers modelled the diameter and length of the T.50’s fixings “to ensure they’re only as strong as they need to be”.
+The 900 nuts, bolts and washers affixed to the T.50’s chassis are made from titanium.

 Here’s further proof of the intense weight-saving programme: the T.50’s pedal box is 300g lighter than the McLaren F1’s, while its transmission is 10 kg lighter.
 Its windscreen is made from ultra-thin glass, which is 28% thinner than that of a typical road car.
 The driver’s seat weighs 7 kg – and the passenger seats weigh less than 3 kg apiece.

-Although virtually all road cars are now substantially larger than their equivalents from 30 years ago, the T.50 is just 30 mm wider and 60 mm longer than the McLaren F1; it will apparently have about the same road footprint as a Volkswagen Golf.
+Although virtually all road cars are now substantially larger than their equivalents from 30 years ago, the T.50 is just 30 mm wider and 60 mm longer than the McLaren F1 and its exterior design is refreshingly simple; the newcomer has remotely-released dihedral doors, but, as opposed to most hypercars, there are no elaborate wings, vents and ducts.

 4. References McLaren F1, 1978 'F1 fan car'